81 UK Small Business Statistics (Updated 2024)

 During the EU referendum debates, Vote Leave estimated that around 324,000 UK businesses traded with the EU.
 Meanwhile, Britain Stronger in Europe simply stated the figure was ‘over 200,000’.

-Unfortunately, there are no official figures on the number of UK businesses that trade with the EU.
+Unfortunately, there are no official figures on the number of UK firms that trade with the EU.
 Still, we can estimate that the true figure is somewhere around 5-6% of all UK businesses.

 How many UK businesses export to the EU?